Hanyang University vs Seoul National University Hip Hop Battle

 A member of Showdown, Kong Young-jin (Department of Korean Language and Literature, 4th year), and a member of Bounce Factory, Choi Hyun-se, joined us for an interview this week.

-Q: The official Capitar War was not held this year, but the hip hop battle continued into season 2.
-How was the event made possible?
-HYU: Both circles were willing to hold another competition, and after the success of last year's diss-songs, "Wonderwood" (a production group known for many university-featured videos) offered to co-produce proper high-quality music videos.
-The participating teams were chosen by in-house votes.
-We started the preparations last December.
+Q: How did the hip hop battle continue into season 2?
+HYU: Both circles were willing to hold another competition, and after the success of last year's songs, "Wonderwood" (a production group known for many university-featured videos) offered to co-produce proper high-quality music videos.
+The participating teams were chosen by in-house votes, and we started the preparations last December.

-Q: Let's talk about the song.
-How did the team come up with the song - its atmosphere, tune, flow, and lyrics?
+Q: Let's talk about the songs.
+How did the team come up with your song - its atmosphere, tune, flow, and lyrics?
 What does the song portray, and what did you want to express through the song?
 HYU: We put a lot of effort into choosing the right beat that captured the ambience we wanted to create.
 Then we had to decide whether we wanted the song to flow harmoniously as one song, or allow individual members to stand out and portray his own style.
-Ambitious music people as we are, we decided on the latter.
+Being the ambitious musicians that we are, we decided on the latter.
 Each member wrote his own part and each held a different meaning: ZRO dissed, Kylee Dawn talked love and peace, and so on.
 We then re-arranged the beat for each person.
 That's why our song is more individual-focused than the opponent's song.

 SNU:As for us, it happened that all five members were far from the rough dissing style.
 Also, we wanted to break away from the usually dark and intense songs of hip hop battles.
 Thus we detoured and made it our primary goal to make a summer-like, fun song which shows the face of Seoul, befitting of the name of Seoul National University.
 Choosing the beat was a really hard task for us, too.
 We took the motif from No Brain's song, and wrote the parts individually.

 Q: Both of the music videos are of very high quality.
-Where was it filmed?
+Where was yours filmed?
 HYU: In the Incheon Paradise City Hotel.
 A member of our circle knows a board member, so we were able to rent the place.
 After filming, we performed there in the evening.
-SNU:At various places in Seoul, like Hangang Park, Namsan Mountain, and COEX.
+SNU:At various places in Seoul, like Hangang Park, Namsan, and COEX.
 Since our university is Seoul National University, a representative university of Seoul, "the honorary ambassador of Seoul" became our concept.
+The filming was exhausting.
+Once, we filmed at Namsan but we could not ride the cable car, so we hiked an hour carrying the heavy filming equipment, and when we filmed at COEX, there was a huge performance and I had to act with 10 thousand people in the plaza.
+It was so embarrassing.

 Q: In your own opinion, how would you rate your team’s song out of ten?
 HYU:Perfect 10!
 SNU: I’d say 9.5, only to compare to Hanyang’s song.